munificent/craftinginterpreters/book/functions.md

 `count()` around, it's up to the function object itself to hang on to it.

-This data structure is called a <span name="closure">"closure"</span> because it "closes over" and holds onto the surrounding variables where the function is declared.
+This data structure is called a <span name="closure">"closure"</span> because it "closes over" and holds on to the surrounding variables where the function is declared.
 Closures have been around since the early Lisp days, and language hackers have come up with all manner of ways to implement them.
 For jlox, we'll do the simplest thing that works.
 In LoxFunction, we add a field to store an